 Third-Party Countries Allowed into Finland

 A list of ‘approved safe’ countries was suggested by the EU to all EU members on June 30, 2020.
-The suggestion outlined that each EU member should consider allowing residents of those nations permission to enter for tourism starting on July 1.
+This list is still being updated frequently in 2021

 The third-party nations now allowed entry into Finland without restrictions are:

 - South Korea